John M. Reardon, MA

 In the end, I was fortunate to find help through counseling and treatment.
 A willingness to engage in twelve step recovery with a strong determination to ask for help and take direction from others proved lifesaving.
 The path has not always been easy.
 Yet, it has brought a measure of peace and serenity.
 I am truly grateful for those who graciously offered their time, wisdom, experience, and frequent kicks in the ass.

-Service focus (includes but not limited to): Anger Management • Domestic Abuse and Intimate Partner Violence • Relationship issues • Sex & Love Addiction • Sexual Abuse • Trauma, Depression and Anxiety • Personality Disorders • Bi-polar • Chemical Dependency • Grief and Loss • Phase of Life problems including but not limited to separation from family or children, divorce, employment, school, spirituality, rites of passage, self-improvement, developmental counseling, spirituality and mission and purpose.
+Service focus (includes but not limited to): Trauma, Depression and Anxiety, Personality Disorders, Bi-polar, Relationship issues, Domestic and Sexual Abuse, Intimate Partner Violence, Anger Management, Chemical Dependency and Alcoholism, Sex and Love Addiction, Grief and Loss and Phase of Life problems including but not limited to separation from family or children, divorce, employment, school, spirituality, rites of passage and mission and purpose

 Please contact us for a consultation today, or call 952-922-8822